 Limitations:

-- Steep learning curve for non-finance users
+- Steep learning curve creates barriers for non-finance users

-- Modular pricing can escalate quickly
+- Modular pricing causes costs to escalate quickly

-- Slower to implement and maintain
+- Slower to implement and maintain effectively

 3. Anaplan: The heavyweight for enterprise planning

-Anaplan has been around longest.
-And it shows.
+Anaplan has been around longest, and it shows.
 It’s incredibly powerful, and incredibly heavy.

 Core features: